-In the New SLA or Edit SLA screen, fill out the following fields to define a goal:
+Fill out the following fields to define a goal:

-Field Description Issues You can enter specific issue criteria using Jira Query Language (JQL).
+Field Description Issues Define what kind of issues should make up an SLA goal using Jira Query Language (JQL).
 Base goals on criteria that remain relatively constant throughout an issue's lifecycle (for example, an issue's priority rather than its workflow status).
-Goal This is where you specify the target time for the SLA conditions you previously set.
-When specifying SLA goals that use a fraction of an hour, write the time as Xh Ym (for example, 3h 30m).
+Goal Specify the target time for the SLA conditions you previously set.
+When specifying SLA goals that use a fraction of an hour, write the time as Xh Ym (for example, 3 h 30m).
 You can write SLA goals as hours and minutes, but not days.
-Calen dar The calendar allows you to specify working hours when time can be counted against SLAs.
+Calen Stop the clock when your team are away. dar Select a calendar from the list, or create a calendar to match the working hours of your team (including lunch breaks, holidays, and weekends) and assign it to the SLA.
+Learn how to create and edit SLA calendars SLA calendars are unique to each service project.
+See Example SLA configurations for an example of setting up an SLA that uses a 9-5 working day SLA calendar.